Bring Your Own Educational Device

 Teachers across the division have been using portable devices, laptops and netbooks, in classrooms since 2008.
 This has helped prepare them for the increasingly common sight of technology in the students hands such as tablets, cell phones, laptops and even gaming systems that come to school with internet access.
 It has also allowed them to learn the different modalities of teaching with technology and assess when its use is appropriate.
 Administrators in the schools have become involved assessing its effectiveness in the classroom to increase higher order thinking skills, collaboration and personalized learning.

-Please note that in our Bring Your Own Device projects, purchasing a device is not mandatory - while we encourage students to bring devices they already own, you are not obligated to purchase a device for your child.
+Please note that in our Bring Your Own Educational Device projects, purchasing a device is not mandatory - while we encourage students to bring devices they already own, you are not obligated to purchase a device for your child.

 Inspiring Education and the upcoming new curriculum in Alberta Schools in 2019 calls for an increase in leveraging technology for learning.
 Alberta Education has released the Learning and Technology Policy Framework for school divisions to plan for the greater integration with technology.